lachlanchen/IdeasGlass/backend/ngrok_bridge/README.md

 - Use the provided example sketch `IdeaGlass/firmware/ideasglass_arduino/IdeasGlassNgrokClient/IdeasGlassNgrokClient.ino`
 - The sketch loads Wi-Fi credentials from `wifi_credentials.h`, connects to your AP, then uses `WiFiClientSecure` with the LetsEncrypt PEM (embedded) to POST JSON to `/api/v1/messages`
+- Audio capture uses a FreeRTOS queue plus a tiny WebSocket client that keeps a persistent TLS connection to `/ws/audio-ingest`, so 16 kHz PCM blocks keep flowing even while uploads happen in the background
 - Update `kServerHost`, `kServerPort` (default `ideas.lazying.art:443`) and `kDeviceId` as needed

 ## Folder structure